Artanidos/FlatSiteBuilderPython/README.md

 # FlatSiteBuilder

-This desktop app is working as a content mangement system and is producing a flat file web content to use with github pages.
+This desktop app is working as a content mangement system and is producing a flat file web content to use with github pages or any other service provider.

 Have a look at our web site: https://artanidos.github.io/FlatSiteBuilder

+!(flatsitebuilder.png)

 # Syntax
 The syntax for the templates is based on Django.